Internet, phone and post

 In addition there are internet cafes located within the community.
 These cafes provide internet services on a pay as you go basis and are very convenient for accessing email.
 For information on internet cafe locations, please visit the White Pages and type internet cafe into the business name search.

 If you wish to connect internet at your accommodation, check with your accommodation provider first as most on-campus accommodation and some off-campus accommodation would already have arrangements in place to enable internet access for students.
-To help you compare and choose appropriate internet service providers, visit the Broadband Guide.

 International calls can be made direct from all phones in Australia, including payphones.
 Simply dial the following: